icetan/vixen/README.md

 Vixen
 =====

-String/DOM templating with a JavaScript `object` as the interface.
+String/DOM templating hybrid developed for use with node-webkit.

 *Not tested in IE yet.*